Turmeric is everywhere at the moment, and with good reason: This queen of spices has been used as a key component in natural medicine for years.

 Put all your ingredients into a jar with a lid and give it all a gentle shake, or a stir, then leave covered in the fridge overnight.
 In the morning it will be ready to serve.
 Some people do prefer it warmed slightly.
 You can either take the chill off the mixture by giving it a gentle warm through in a pan on the stove.

 You could switch the mango for pineapple if you like.
 And if you want to just leave the oats and the coconut milk to do their thing with the chia seeds overnight and then top the mixture with the other ingredients in the morning then go ahead.
 If you have a mason jar you can layer the ingredients, giving you a picture-perfect brunch to serve up if you have guests.

 If you want to have this as a smoothie, simply pop everything into a blender (without the oats!) and then serve.
 It’s better to use frozen spinach which you won’t be able to taste and will add a much-needed chill to the drink.
 Perfect for kids, or for when you’re feeling as though you’re in need of a blast of nutrients, it’s an all rounder that’s packed with nutritional goodness.

 Once you have fallen in love with turmeric, the options are endless.
 You can add it to your unicorn toast making a lovely orange colour to play with.
-Or we have put together five anti-inflammatory warming drink recipes here, including golden milk which works like magic for a good night’s sleep.
 And, if you want to try it as a face mask while drinking a turmeric sunrise (which is one of the most delicious turmeric based drinks out there) then you can find out how here.